msadowski/weeklyrobotics/_posts/2019-04-21-weekly-robotics-35.md

 6) RDP042: How ROS is Developed with ROS Platform Manager Tully Foote.
 <br>[The Construct](http://www.theconstructsim.com/rdp042-ros-developed-ros-platform-manager-tully-foote/)<br>
-INFO: In this episode of ROS Developers Podcast Ricardo Tellez hosts Tully Foote who is ROS platform manager at Open Source Robotics Foundation (OSRF).
+INFO: In this episode of ROS Developers Podcast Ricardo Tellez hosts Tully Foote who is a ROS platform manager at Open Source Robotics Foundation (OSRF).
 From the podcast episode we can learn how ROS distributions are created and how timelines follow Ubuntu release lifecycle.
 There are also some interesting thoughts on Gazebo simulators, how Python 3 is going to be used in the future and the last release of ROS.

 7) Publication of the week - ROS-based implementation of BatSLAM (2016).
 <br>[ResearchGate](https://www.researchgate.net/publication/320323432_ROS-based_implementation_of_BatSLAM)<br>